Good Medicine - Medical School III

 That was true, though the other stuff at church was doing exactly the opposite, but I couldn’t really discuss that with Sheila, even though she was, in a way, part of it.
 I’d mentioned single parents to Father Nicholas, and Sheila was one of them, along with Tasha and Elaine.
 I’d met a couple of nurses in the same situation as well.

-There were, I’d heard from one of the nurses, support groups for single parents, but it was obvious from the way she described it that it was almost all women.
+There were, I’d heard from one of the nurses, support groups for single parents, but it was obvious from the way she described their groups that they were generally almost all women.
 Joining such a group would, undoubtedly, result in some judgmental person or persons running to Father Nicholas or the bishop to complain.
-I simply couldn’t understand why someone would do that, unless it was a personal vendetta such as Nik.
+I simply couldn’t understand why someone would do that unless it was a personal vendetta such as Nik.

 “It seems as if you don’t have any free time when we could meet and talk.”

-“If you’re willing to drive to McKinley, next Sunday afternoon would work, or even Monday or Wednesday evening, but I don’t get home until about 6:30pm, which would mean a long drive for you late in the evening.”
+“If you’re willing to drive to McKinley, next Sunday afternoon would work, or Monday evening, but I don’t get home until about 6:30pm, which would mean a long drive for you late in the evening.”

 “Do you get any time off?”